deep-security/ansible/README.md

 # Ansible

 An Ansible playbook for the Deep Security Agent.
-This will allow the user to easily deploy the Deep Security Agent as well as take some common actions from the agent.
+This playbook allows you to easily deploy the Deep Security Agent as well as take some common actions from the agent.

 ## Support

-This is a community project that is supported by the Deep Security team.
+This is a community project that is supported by the Trend Micro Deep Security team.

 Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).